alpcihan/wtrace/README.md

     // get the next frame
     requestAnimationFrame(animate);

-    // call the camera controller's update function and set the refresh flag if a change occurs. if (cameraController.update(wt.Application.deltaTime)) {
+    // call the camera controller's update function and set the refresh flag if a change occurs if (cameraController.update(wt.Application.deltaTime)) {
         wt.Application.refresh();
     }